Electribe 101: Musical career

 Journalist David Stubbs summed up the group's sound aptly, calling it "lush and sobely entrancing, the very shadow of soul."
 Success was in the cards for the group when they got to support Depeche Mode on their 'World Violation Tour' in 1990, but it wasn't meant to be.
 Mode fans didn't always welcome the group, and occasionally the group was even booed off stage.
 Watkins found himself unable to manage a group that didn't follow his orders to the letter, and Mercury/Phonogram never figured out how to promote the group.
 Despite all the adversities, Electribe 101 recorded a follow-up album in 1991, but it was left unfinished when group was dropped by Phonogram, in the company's end-of-the-year 'cull' in 1991.
 The group tried to continue for a while, even recording more new tracks - but the group soon split.
-The men in the group continued as The Groove Corporation (which had already been used as their remix moniker on some Electribe singles), signing with the Network Records subsidiary label Six6, while Martin continued as a solo artist.
+The men in the group continued as The Groove Corporation (which had already been used as their remix moniker on some Electribe singles and singles by Clive Griffin and Inner City), signing with the Network Records subsidiary label Six6, while Martin continued as a solo artist.

 Legacy

 Belatedly it has become apparent that the music of Electribe 101 was ahead of its time.
 "Talking with Myself" became a balearic 'ambient' anthem in the late 1990s.
-On the strength of new remixes made in 1998 "Talking with Myself '98" charted again (UK #39).
+On the strength of new remixes made in 1998 "Talking with Myself '98" charted again (UK No. 39).
 The album Electribal Memories has also been reissued a couple of times.

 The tracks on the unreleased album also found new life.
 Many were re-recorded by Billie Ray Martin for her 1995/96 solo debut album Deadline for My Memories, while two songs ("Persuasion" and "Wishing You Well") had already been released on her 1993 singles.
 "Insatiable Love" was recycled by The Groove Corporation, as the title track on their 1993 album Co-operation.

 In recent years, Martin has released exclusive Electribe 101 material.
 The group's promo videos were included on the 2008 DVD The Videos 89–98, along with two TV appearances.
 The John Peel Session CD released in 2011 includes the three tracks the group recorded live in October 1989 (broadcast the following month on Peel's Radio 1 show in the UK).
 In 2016 Martin released the original 8-track demo of "Talking with Myself" as a free download (currently unavailable) on her Bandcamp page.
 In 2021-22 Martin released physical Electribe 101 releases, first the Frankie Knuckles remixes of Electribe 101's "Heading for the Night", an unreleased single from late 1990 / early 1991, followed by Electribal Soul, the unreleased 1991/92 album.